-Lemon drizzle cake is an deliciously easy cake to make and this tray bake version means it slices perfectly into delightful little squares that are perfect for sharing – and you can make the sizes as big or little as you choose.
+Lemon drizzle cake is an deliciously easy cake to make and this tray bake recipes version means it slices perfectly into delightful little squares that are perfect for sharing - and you can make the sizes as big or little as you choose.
+We'd recommend serving it up at a birthday party (kids or adults!), or on a summery picnic, day out at Wimbledon, or even as a cosy Sunday snack!

 For a fun afternoon of baking at home, this is the ideal recipe.
 It's simple, tasty and it'll fill your home with the lovely smell of baking that we all love!
 Give it a go - it really couldn't be easier!